Divine Muses

 Picture

-Maree Bento is a collage artist and practitioner of the mystical & healing arts.
+Maree Bento is a collage artist and practitioner of the mystical and healing arts.

-She’s a tarot reader and deck creator who enjoys studying the stars and using astrology in her readings.
-She was
+As a tarot reader and deck creator, she also enjoys studying the stars and using astrology in her work.

-Maree has been a licensed massage therapist for 18 years practicing various holistic modalities for body, mind, and spiritual well-being & connection.
+Maree is a licensed massage therapist of 20 years and has practiced various holistic modalities for body, mind, and spiritual well-being.

 Her background in the healing arts deepened her intuitive abilities and inspires her approach to tarot, creativity, and divination.
-Music, dancing, poetry, and lemon balm tea are her current well-being aids.
+When necessary, she brings these healing tools to her readings to address the specific needs of her clients.

 Blog Categories